adarsh45/SimpleNotesApp/README.md

 ___
 ## USP
-<h6>Most phones nowadays come with built-in Notes App.
+##### Most phones nowadays come with built-in Notes App.
 But it is loaded with tons of features that you barely use.</h6>
-<h6>That's why I have designed this simple yet efficient tool specially for you.</h6>
+##### That's why I have designed this simple yet efficient tool specially for you.
 ___

 <div style="display:inline; align:center;">